Libensemble/libensemble/docs/user_guide.rst

 Other libEnsemble files produced by default are:

 **libE_stats.txt**: This contains a one-line summary of all user calculations.
-During run-time a summary file is produced for each worker in directory named *libe_stat_files*.
-At then end of the run these are concatenated into *libE_stats.txt*.
-If a run aborts, the *libe_stat_files* directory will remain.
+Each calculation summary is sent by workers to the manager and printed as the run progresses.

 **ensemble.log**: This is the logging output from libEnsemble.
-The default logging is at DEBUG level, as this can provide useful diagnostics.
+The default logging is at INFO level.
+To gain additional diagnostics logging level can be set to DEBUG.
 If this file is not removed, multiple runs will append output.
 For more info, see :doc:`Logging<logging>`.